ohdns/centos7_simple_kickstart/README.md

 All services need to be initialized by a proper startup script when the server OS starts up.</li>

 <li>Avoid using sudo.
 If you find yourself using <code>sudo su -</code> or <code>sudo -s</code> then you really just need the root password.
- Sudo is not a security tool.
-It is designed to allow a sysadmin to delegate commands <i>as a user</i>, to a set of users.
+ <b>Sudo is not a security tool.</b> It is designed to allow a sysadmin to delegate commands <i>as a user</i>, to a set of users.
  If you can get a root shell through sudo, then it is misconfigured.
- Sudo is potentially a security risk if your users have un-restricted sudo and they get phished.
-This is equally a risk in both a production customer facing environment and a development or continuous integration environment, as both ultimately touch customer data.</li>
+ Sudo is potentially a critical security risk if your users have un-restricted sudo and they get phished.
+This is equally a risk in both a production customer facing environment and a development or continuous integration environment, as both ultimately touch customer data.<br /><br />Create yourself a counter. &nbsp; Every time you type sudo, subtract 10 engineering points.</li>

 </ul>
 </p>